by John Clayson

 It's summer again, and the Superintendent is getting worried about the fish going off in the heat.

-The telegram below is in manuscript and it's not so easy to read, so here's a transcription of the main message:
+The memo below is written in manuscript on a telegram form and it's not so easy to read, so here's a transcription of the main message:

 From S. [Stationmaster] Grantham